ZSLP/zslp-explorer/README.md

 # SLP Token Explorer

-A open source block explorer for Bitcoin Cash tokens based on the Simple Ledger Protocol (SLP).
+A open source block explorer for a simple token system for Zclassic based on Simple Ledger Protocol
 ![screenshot](/img/screenshot_large.jpg)

 ## How to add Token Icon?